Farlim: Shopping

 All Seasons Place, Penang's first and only strip mall, was completed in 2012 and serves as the sole shopping mall within Farlim.
 It is anchored by HeroMarket, replacing the previous Giant and consists of several eateries and health-related outlets which are arranged along the Thean Teik Highway.
+In 2024, Suiwah Corporation, a local retail firm, launched Sunshine Central, a 3.64 ha mixed-use development that includes a nine-storey shopping mall.
 The local community's retail needs are also met by a Bandar Baru supermarket at the heart of the township.
-In addition, Suiwah Corporation, a local retail firm, has a considerable presence within Farlim.
-At the time of writing, it operates the Sunshine Farlim hypermarket, while the township's second shopping mall, Sunshine Tower, is under construction.
-In particular, the latter retail complex, scheduled for completion in 2019, will contain the first cineplex within Farlim as well.